Dual-Model Adversarial Methodology

 The dual-model adversarial method is procedurally reproducible.
 The following protocol defines the essential structure.
 Note that process replicability is claimed—the ability to execute the same procedural steps—not outcome replicability.
 Different theoretical content subjected to this process will yield different results; the method does not guarantee identical conclusions across applications.

 Roles.
-Model A (synthesis): produces drafts optimized for clarity, rhetorical force, and narrative coherence.
-Model B (validation): performs hostile read audits optimized for constraint enforcement, error detection, and logical scrutiny.
-Human authority: defines canon, resolves disputes, approves all outputs, and bears final responsibility for claims.
+Model A (synthesis and triage): Claude.
+Produces drafts optimized for clarity, rhetorical force, and narrative coherence.
+Also classifies Model B’s audit findings as genuine errors, likely false positives, or human-escalation items; does not validate its own draft for release.
+Model B (hostile audit / constraint validation): ChatGPT.
+Performs hostile read audits optimized for constraint enforcement, error detection, and logical scrutiny.
+Confirmed as primary validator via blind error-detection benchmark (Section 3.1, Appendix A).
+Also performs final QA after revision.
+Human authority: defines canon, resolves disputes, approves all outputs, and bears final responsibility for all claims.

 Sequence.
 (1) Human supplies theory, constraints, and canon.
-(2) Model A produces aggressive draft.
-(3) Model B performs cold hostile audit.
-(4) Errors and violations are flagged explicitly.
-(5) Model A rewrites under corrected constraints.
-(6) Model B performs final QA.
+(2) Claude produces aggressive draft.
+(3) ChatGPT performs cold hostile audit.
+(4) Claude classifies audit findings: genuine errors corrected, false positives rejected with documented reasoning, ambiguous cases escalated to human.
+(5) Claude rewrites under confirmed corrections.
+(6) ChatGPT performs final QA.
 (7) Human approves or rejects for release.

 Model drift.
 Large language models change over time as vendors update training and alignment.
-The method assumes periodic recalibration: behavioral profiles must be reassessed when model versions change significantly.
-The adversarial structure remains valid; the specific behavioral assignments may require adjustment.
+The method assumes periodic recalibration: behavioral profiles and role assignments must be reassessed when model versions change significantly.
+BCM baselines also shift with model versions—a model retrained on an updated corpus will exhibit different consensus-pressure gradients.
+The blind error-detection benchmark described in Section 3.1 provides a replicable instrument for reassessment.
+The adversarial structure remains valid; the specific behavioral assignments require empirical verification rather than assumption.

 10. Conclusion

 The combined use of ChatGPT and Claude AI in PrimerField Theory development is not a convenience or a productivity enhancement.
-It is a deliberate methodological choice designed to expose error, enforce discipline, and strengthen theoretical claims under adversarial pressure.
+It is a deliberate methodological choice designed to expose error, enforce discipline, and strengthen the written formulation of theoretical claims under adversarial pressure.
+That choice is grounded not in assumed model characteristics but in empirical performance under controlled test conditions.

 Artificial intelligence did not replace thinking.
 It made weak thinking harder to hide.